For Wednesday, April 23, 2014

-1941 - The temperature at Enosburg Falls soared to 72 degrees to establish a state record for Vermont for the month of December.
+1910 - The temperature at the Civic Center in Los Angeles, CA, hit 100 degrees to establish an April record for the city.
 (The Weather Channel)

 |WeatherForYou.com, LLC is not responsible for any damages or problems caused by this service.
 Current weather conditions are obtained from the closest station including government and personal stations which may have varying degrees of accuracy.